3D Scanning for Remote Coordination Capabilities

 When speaking with Heather Lewis, a Principal at Animal Arts, Heather pointed out three main benefits her team saw immediately: quickened deliverable turnaround times, perfect measurements, and up to date as-built prints to work off.
 Using the 3D scan, the team at Animal Arts designed, measured, and coordinated their work from almost 2,000 miles away.
 “When you get faced with challenges, sometimes you find a better way of doing something,” Heather said.
 “I think this is a great solution for the future as well as for this year.”

-Using a laser scan to troubleshoot and fix
+Using 3D scanning to troubleshoot and fix

 Next, John discussed another recent example that showcases the remote coordination capabilities of 3D scanning.
 A manufacturing facility in rural Georgia experienced a disruption of their machinery caused by a misalignment of the main exhaust stack.
 The management team, located in western Pennsylvania, reached out to our 3D scanning professionals for assistance.
 The misalignment occurred at the base of the stack and at the main line’s connection point.
 Unfortunately, travel for the facility’s management team was not feasible.
 Like Animal Arts, they needed a way to visit the facility in Georgia without traveling there.
 Our 3D scanning team provided a solution by using the scan data to create a 3D virtual tour.